infinitered/gluegun/docs/guide-architecture.md

     world.js
 ```

+As of Gluegun 4.1.0, you can also nest commands in a `build` folder, if for example you're using TypeScript and want to compile to `./build`.

 ## Extensions

 Think of extensions as "drawers" full of tools in your Gluegun toolbox.
 In the above example, the `hello` extension adds two functions, `greetEarthling` and `greetAlien`.